Kiwi Space Activator

 Round 2: Broader eligible costs along with flights and a mix of cash and in-kind co-funding

-Round 2 is open from 1 April 2026 to 11:59pm 25 May 2026.
+Round 2 closed on 25 May 2026.

 Government challenges

 The New Zealand Space Agency has partnered with other government agencies, including the multi-agency Maritime Security Oversight Committee (MSOC), the Ministry for Primary Industries (MPI), New Zealand Defence Force (NZDF), and the Department of Conservation (DOC), to identify challenges in which space technologies can play a role in addressing.
-Applicants are encouraged to address 1 of 5 government challenges:
+Applicants were encouraged to address 1 of 5 government challenges:

 Alignment with 1 of the 5 identified challenges is included in the assessment criteria below.
 However, proposals for technology demonstrations outside these challenges will be considered.